This Adventure Time dice bag rides in my gaming bag every day, just in case. What’s inside?

 Lastly, I like just having Story Cubes nearby when I’m GMing, because I know they’re there if I need them.
 Zero-prep GMing still makes me nervous sometimes (and I suspect it always will), so knowing I’ve got a proven, useful tool for getting back into the groove — or finding the groove, or unsticking my brain — in my gaming bag is comforting.

-And that’s one of the coolest things about Rory’s Story Cubes: They have a million gaming applicatons.
+And that’s one of the coolest things about Rory’s Story Cubes (paid link): They have a million gaming applicatons.
 Throw in being inexpensive and well-made, and they’re incredibly easy to recommend.